kiedtl/website/src/content/blog/wm.md

 # my choice of window managers

+**EDIT**: I've switched to sowm with 2bwm-movement, so this post is just a little bit outdated.

 When I first switched to Linux from Windows, I used KDE.
 When I figured out that you can't use GNOME plugins in KDE, I gave it up and switched to GNOME.